johnnycatsf/kinetic/README.md

 RUNNING LOCALLY
 ================
+Make sure that you are connected to the internet so that the Echo Nest API requests will work.

-Go into the top level directory and run
+Then go into the top level directory and run
     rails server

 Then open a browser and visit "localhost:3000"